-Beginning in the summer of 2010, the Gilbane/Savin team and SWBR Architects created the Phase I Master Plan for the RSMP.
+The summer of 2010, the Gilbane/Savin team and SWBR Architects created the Phase I Master Plan for the RSMP.
 The Phase I Master Plan identified twelve school projects and a technology project (District-Wide Technology or DWT) to be included in Phase I of the RSMP.
-In addition to repairs to the physical components of each facility, such as the mechanical systems, the building infrastructure, and the classrooms, the Phase I Master Plan became the road map for implementing the District's educational plans for the future.
+In addition to repairs to the physical components of each facility, such as the mechanical systems, the building infrastructure, and the classrooms, the Phase I Master Plan became the roadmap for implementing the District's educational plans for the future.